Shivansh20128/Client-Server-Setup/README.md

 I was going through the repo and code, and I think I will also need to make some changes to the vegvisir code.

+For the next steps, see the file "Next-steps.md"